 When the second-generation Chevrolet Camaro finally did appear, it made a tremendous splash.
 It was one of the most radical-looking new designs the industry had seen since the excesses of 1959.

 The 1970 Chevrolet Camaro was just about as fast as its predecessor despite its extra weight.
 Car and Driver put its well-prepared automatic Z/28 across the quarter-mile line (402 meters) in the low 14-second range with a trap speed of slightly over 100 mph (161 km/h); Motorcade‘s Dave Epperson managed similar figures.
 That was excellent performance, but the bottom was about to fall out.

 GETTING THE LEAD OUT

+To understand the history of leaded gasoline, we must examine some of the basic engineering concepts involved.
+A four-stroke engine, like that used in most automobiles, compresses its air-fuel mixture before burning it.
 One of the most effective ways to improve both an engine’s specific output (its power per unit of displacement) and its specific fuel consumption (fuel burned per unit of power produced) is to increase the static compression ratio (the ratio of the swept volume of each cylinder and combustion chamber when the piston is at bottom dead center — its lowest point — to the combustion chamber volume when the piston is at top dead center — its highest point).

 PUTTING THE LEAD IN LEADFOOT